Niall1985/Niall1985/README.md

   <img alt="Flask" src="https://img.shields.io/badge/-Flask-000000?style=for-the-badge&logo=flask&logoColor=white"/>
   <img alt="TensorFlow" src="https://img.shields.io/badge/-TensorFlow-FF6F00?style=for-the-badge&logo=tensorflow&logoColor=white"/>
 </p>

+### 📦 My PyPi Package: Sentitoolkit
+**Sentitoolkit** is my custom sentiment analysis package on PyPi.
+It's designed to make text sentiment analysis straightforward and efficient.
+With Sentitoolkit, users can classify text into positive, negative, or neutral sentiment.
+This toolkit leverages pre-trained models and a comprehensive lexicon for reliable results.

+#### Key Features
+- 📊 Word, sentence, and paragraph-level sentiment analysis
+- ⚙️ Easy integration with Python projects
+- 💼 Lightweight and optimized for performance

+Find **Sentitoolkit** on [PyPi](https://pypi.org/) and GitHub!

 I'm constantly learning and growing, and I can't wait to collaborate on exciting projects that push the boundaries of what's possible in AI and beyond!